-2.3.2 Workers, as well as forest owners, family members and volunteers conducting forest management activities on the Management Unit, have personal protective equipment appropriate to their assigned tasks.
-(Adapt IGI 2.3.2)

-- 2.3.3 Use of personal protective equipment is enforced (Adopt IGI 2.3.3). - 2.3.4 Records are kept on health and safety practices including, a description of the accidents and their causes (Adapt IGI 2.3.4) - 2.3.5 Records of accidents and injuries at work demonstrate that the frequency and severity of accidents over time remain low or are declining.
-(Adapt IGI 2.3.5) - 2.3.6 The health and safety practices are reviewed and revised as required after major incidents or accidents.
-(Adopt IGI 2.3.6). - 2.4 The Organization shall pay wages that meet or exceed minimum forest industry standards or other recognized forest industry wage agreements or living wages, where these are higher than the legal minimum wages.
-When none of these exist, The Organization shall through engagement with workers develop mechanisms for determining living wages.
-(New) - 2.4.1 Wages received by workers meet or exceed: - 1. the minimum legal wage; or - 2. minimum comparable forestry standards.
-(Adapt IGI 2.4.1, 2.4.2) - 2.4.2 Wages, salaries and contracts are paid by on time.
-(Adapt IGI 2.4.4) - 2.5 The Organization shall demonstrate that workers have job-specific training and supervision to safely and effectively implement the management plan and all management activities.
-(C7.3 P&C V4) - 2.5.1 Workers, as well as forest owners, family members and volunteers conducting forest management activities on the Management Unit, have appropriate training and supervision such that they can safely and effectively implement forest management activities.
-(Adapt IGI 2.5.1)
+- 2.3.2 Workers\, as well as forest owners, family members and volunteers conducting forest management activities\ on the Management Unit\, wear or use personal protective equipment appropriate to their assigned tasks. - 2.3.3 Use of personal protective equipment is enforced. - 2.3.4 Records are kept on health and safety practices including, a description of the accidents and their causes. - 2.3.5 Records of accidents and injuries at work demonstrate that the frequency and severity of accidents over time remain low or are declining. - 2.3.6 The health and safety practices are reviewed and revised as required after major incidents or accidents. - 2.3.7 Workers\ are covered by safety insurance, in accordance with provincial laws and regulations. - 2.4 The Organization\ shall pay wages that meet or exceed minimum forest\ industry standards or other recognized forest\ industry wage agreements or living wages\, where these are higher than the legal\ minimum wages.
+When none of these exist, The Organization\ shall through engagement\ with workers\ develop mechanisms for determining living wages\.
+(New) - 2.4.1 Wages received by workers\ meet or exceed: - 1. the minimum legal\ wage; or

+- 2. a production-based rate that is comparable to forestry standards. - 2.4.2 Wages, salaries and contracts are paid on time as per the employment or contractual agreement. - 2.5 The Organization\ shall demonstrate that workers\ have job-specific training and supervision to safely and effectively implement the management plan\ and all management activities\.
+(C7.3 P&C V4) - 2.5.1 Workers\, as well as forest owners, family members and volunteers conducting forest management activities\ on the Management Unit\, have appropriate training and supervision such that they can safely and effectively implement the management plan\ and forest management activities\.

-The intent of this Indicator is to ensure that anyone conducting work on the FMU has received appropriate training allowing them to work safely in accordance to the management plan, while allowing some flexibility in the way people are trained.
-It is understood that not all workers are involved in every aspects of forest management activities, hence the option to tailor the training program to each specific job/role/position.
-Annex B can be used to identify the training needs for each category of workers based on the role they play in implementing management activities.
+The intent of this Indicator\ is to ensure that anyone conducting work on the FMU has received appropriate training allowing them to work safely in accordance to the management plan\, while allowing some flexibility in the way people are trained.
+It is understood that not all workers\ are involved in every aspect of forest management activities\, hence the option to tailor the training program to each specific job/role/position.
+Annex B can be used to identify the training needs for each category of workers\ based on the role they play in implementing management activities\.

-- 2.5.2 Up-to-date training records are kept for all workers.
-(Adapt IGI 2.5.2) - 2.6 The Organization, through engagement with workers, shall have mechanisms for resolving grievances and for providing fair compensation to workers for loss or damage to property, occupational diseases, or occupational injuries sustained while working for The Organization.
-(New) - 2.6.1 Applicable to Community Forests:

-A system is in place whereby complaints from The Organization's employees can be made known to The Organization.
-(Add)
+- 2.5.2 Up-to-date training records are kept for all workers\, forest owners, family members and volunteers that have been trained. - 2.6 The Organization\, through engagement\ with workers\, shall have mechanisms for resolving grievances and for providing fair compensation\ to workers\ for loss or damage to property, occupational diseases\, or occupational injuries\ sustained while working for The Organization\.
+(New) - 2.6.1 A system for receiving and documenting complaints\ from workers\ related to their rights and employment conditions is in place. - 2.6.2 A dispute resolution process that can be adapted through culturally appropriate\ engagement\ with workers\ is in place. - 2.6.3 Complaints\ are responded to in a timely manner\.
+Complaints\ that are not resolved are elevated to disputes\ and are being addressed via a dispute resolution process.